The 0% car loan: A car buyer’s dream or a deal too good to be true?

-At first glance, a 0% car loan is exactly as it appears, you purchase the car at the agreed on price, and then make monthly payments on the principal of the car with no interest.
+At first glance, a car loan with a 0% APR is exactly as it appears, you purchase the car at the agreed on price, and then make monthly payments on the principal of the car with no interest.
 However, keep these points in mind:

-- 0% interest may only be offered for a portion of the loan term.
+- 0% interest may only be offered for part of loan term.

 - To be approved, you’ll need spectacular credit.

 - Negotiating the car price will be difficult.

 - 0% may only be offered on some cars.

 - You may not get as much for your trade-in vehicle.